flekschas/regl-scatterplot/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-> What was changed in this pull request?
+### What was changed in this pull request?

+> Explain in more detail what has changed on a technical level

+### Example

+> If feasable, add a screenshot or video demonstrating the new feature or bug fix

-> Why is it necessary?
+### Why is this PR necessary?

 Fixes #___